Nierowheezy/backend-task/README.md

 ## API USAGE

-To use crud api an API .
+To use crud api an API See the list of available endpoints.

-The api takes an Id for the following end points
 `get a list persons`
 `get a single person`
 `update a person`